wellyshen/react-cool-virtual/README.md

       ref={outerRef}
     >
       <div ref={innerRef}>
-        {/* The items will be rendered both on SSR and CSR, depends on our settings */}
+        {/* The items will be rendered both on SSR and CSR, depending on our settings */}
         {items.map(({ index, size }) => (
           <div key={someData[index].id} style={{ height: `${size}px` }}>
             {someData[index].content}